Running VS Code on Windows

 - Download the Visual Studio Code installer for Windows.

-- Once it is downloaded, run the installer (VSCodeSetup-stable.exe).
+- Once it is downloaded, run the installer (VSCodeSetup-version.exe).
 This will only take a minute.

 - By default, VS Code is installed under

 C:\Program Files (x86)\Microsoft VS Codefor a 64-bit machine.

 You can also find a Zip archive here.

 Note: .NET Framework 4.5.2 is required for VS Code.
 If you are using Windows 7, please make sure .NET Framework 4.5.2 is installed.

 Tip: Setup will optionally add Visual Studio Code to your

 %PATH%, so from the console you can simply type

 code .to open VS Code on that folder.
 You will need to restart your console after the installation for the change to the